WIPO Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge: Convening and organization

+Participation at the Diplomatic Conference

+Some 1,200 registered attendees participated in the Diplomatic Conference.
+176 countries were represented as were the European Union, 14 intergovernmental organizations and 71 non-governmental organizations.

 Adoption and signatures

 The final legal instrument, the WIPO Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge (often referred to by its acronym "GRATK") was adopted in the night of Thursday 23 to Friday 24 May 2024, and opened for signature the 24 May in the afternoon, at the WIPO headquarter in Geneva.This is the first WIPO Treaty to address the interface between intellectual property, genetic resources and traditional knowledge and the first WIPO Treaty to include provisions specifically for Indigenous Peoples as well as local communities.
 The Treaty, once it enters into force with 15 contracting parties, will establish in international law a new disclosure requirement for patent applicants whose inventions are based on genetic resources and/or associated traditional knowledge.The Treaty was concluded on 24 May 2024 and immediately opened for signature.
 Under the Treaty's Article 16, it is stated that the Treaty will be "open for signature at the Diplomatic Conference in Geneva and thereafter […] for one year after its adoption."

-At the closing of the Diplomatic Conference, on 24 May 2024, the Treaty was signed by 30 countries: Algeria, Bosnia and Herzegovina, Brazil, Burkina Faso, Central African Republic, Chile, Colombia, Congo, Cote d'Ivoire, Eswatini, Ghana, Lesotho, Madagascar, Malawi, Marshall Islands, Morocco, Namibia, Nicaragua, Niger, Nigeria, Niue, North Korea, Paraguay, Saint Vincent & the Grenadines, São Tomé and Príncipe, Senegal, South Africa, Tanzania, Uruguay, and Vanuatu.
+At the closing of the Diplomatic Conference, on 24 May 2024, the Treaty was signed by 30 countries: Algeria, Bosnia and Herzegovina, Brazil, Burkina Faso, Central African Republic, Chile, Colombia, Congo, Côte d'Ivoire, Eswatini, Ghana, Lesotho, Madagascar, Malawi, Marshall Islands, Morocco, Namibia, Nicaragua, Niger, Nigeria, Niue, North Korea, Paraguay, Saint Vincent & the Grenadines, São Tomé and Príncipe, Senegal, South Africa, Tanzania, Uruguay, and Vanuatu.

+At the end of the one-year period to sign the Treaty, May 24, 2025, the Treaty had been signed by 44 countries.

 Ratifications and entry into force

 Under Article 17, the Treaty is planned to enter into force 3 months after ratification or accession by 15 countries.

 Signature, ratification and accession is open to any Member State of the WIPO, under the Treaty's Article 12.
-Countries that sign the Treaty within the first year period (until 24 May 2025) have to further ratify it in order for the Treaty to enter into force.
+Countries that signed the Treaty within the first year period (until 24 May 2025) have to further ratify it in order for the Treaty to enter into force.
 Countries deciding to join after the initial one-year period will join through "adhesion" (equivalent to both signature and ratification).
-In December 2024, 39 countries have signed the treaty.
+At the end of the one-year period to sign the Treaty, May 24, 2025, the Treaty had been signed by 44 countries.
+As of June 2026, that number had increased to 45.